tisimpson/pbi/README.md

 This repository contains course materials including code and data.

-Please note that all course discussion takes place on a new system called EdStem that you can access from [the course LEARN page](https://www.learn.ed.ac.uk).

-We have also prepared a [Python introductory mini course](https://github.com/tisimpson/pbi/tree/main/python_basics) in case this is useful to people.
-This uses Python notebooks that you can use on your local machine if you have Python and Jupyter installed or you can import this GitHub directly into the University's [Noteable](https://noteable.edina.ac.uk/launch) service and run them from there.
-We will also show you how to woprk with notebooks during the course.
+### Coding Environment

+There are a few choices for how you might want to do your coding during the course.
+Please do ask in the discussion boards if you need any help setting these up.

+- [Noteable]((https://noteable.edina.ac.uk/launch) - The simplest, and one that requires very little setup.
+This is the University JupyterLab instance you can pull this GitHub directly in and start coding straight away
+- [Local Jupyter] - you can install a version of Jupyter locally using systems like miniconda and Anaconda.
 There is a good guide to installing Jupyter [here](https://jupyter.org/install).
+- [VisualStudioCode](https://code.visualstudio.com) - This is a free open-source coding IDE from Microsoft.
+It's excellent and what I would recommend, not least because it has a large number of extensions that make life easier especially for GitHub and Co-Pilot.

+We have prepared a [Python introductory mini course](https://github.com/tisimpson/pbi/tree/main/python_basics) in case this is useful to people to brush up on some Python basics.

-Note that materials will be added to this GitHub as the course progresses.
+*Note that materials will be added to this GitHub as the course progresses*